The JKU's Milestones.

 The JKU MED Campus and JKU medSPACE open and apply modern methods to teach anatomy in 3D and with 8K.

 Grand opening to celebrate the new Kepler Hall, Learning Center, Circus of Knowledge, and Science Park buildings 4 and 5.
-The contemporary buildings and spaces give JKU employees and students ideal workspaces to learn and conduct research.
+The contemporary buildings and new spaces give JKU employees and students ideal workspaces to learn and conduct research.